bobbingwide/oik-weightcountry-shipping/readme.txt

 4. Enable Shipping Debug Mode when modifying rates

 == Upgrade Notice ==
+= 1.4.0 =
+This plugin is no longer supported.
+Please switch to oik-weight-zone-shipping.

 = 1.3.4 =
 Tested with WordPress 4.7.3, WooCommerce 2.6.14 and WooCommerce 3.0 and PHP 7.1